Major League Baseball rosters: Expanded roster

 Also called the "40-man roster", the expanded roster is composed of all the players in a Major League club's organization who are signed to a major-league contract.
-The 40-man roster limit has been in effect since 1921, except for 1945 and 1946 when it was raised to 48 to accommodate veterans returning from military service in World War II, from 1962 to 1965 when it was raised to 41 to add a reserve spot for first-year players acquired before implementation of a player draft was approved prior to the 1965 season, and in 1994 for a strike that canceled the remainder of that season.
+The 40-man roster limit has been in effect since 1921, except for 1945 and 1946 when it was raised to 48 to accommodate the number of returning players whose careers had been interrupted by military service in World War II, from 1962 to 1965 when it was raised to 41 to add a reserve spot for first-year players acquired before implementation of a player draft was approved prior to the 1965 season, and in 1994 for a strike that canceled the remainder of that season.

 The expanded roster includes all players who are eligible for call-up to the active roster at any given time.
-Also on the 40-man roster are any players on the 10-day injured list (known as the "disabled list" prior to the 2019 season) and minor league players who are signed to a major-league contract but are on an "optional assignment" to the minors.
-(Each player has three "option years" to be sent to the minors once on the expanded roster before he must be placed on waivers to be sent there.)
+Also on the 40-man roster are any players on the 10-day (for position players) or 15-day (for pitchers) injured list (known as the "disabled list" prior to the 2019 season) and minor league players who are signed to a major-league contract but are on an "optional assignment" to the minors (each player has three "option years" to be sent to the minors once on the expanded roster before he must be placed on waivers to be sent there).
 A player who is on the 40-man roster but is later placed on the 60-day injured list is removed from the 40-man roster until his time on the injured list is over.
 The same applies to players who are suspended.
-Because players on the 60-day injured list are taken off the 40-man roster with no risk of losing the player, MLB teams often transfer injured players from the 10-day injured list to the 60-day injured list so that the team can add another player to the 40-man roster without having to designate a player for assignment.
-Designating for assignment ("DFA") is the removal of a player from the expanded roster; the team has seven days to trade the player, release him, or send him to the minors.
+Because players on the 60-day injured list are taken off the 40-man roster with no risk of losing the player, MLB teams often transfer injured players from the 10-day or 15-day injured lists to the 60-day injured list so that the team can add another player to the 40-man roster without having to put a player through the designated for assignment (DFA) process.
+DFA is the removal of a player from the expanded roster; the team has seven days to trade the player, release him, or send him to the minor leagues.